Ranch dressing: Commercialization

 Manufacturing of the mix was later moved to San Jose, then to Colorado, and then to Sparks, Nevada, in 1972.
 In October 1972, the Hidden Valley Ranch brand was bought by Clorox for $8 million, and Henson retired.

 Kraft Foods and General Foods introduced similar dry seasoning packets labeled as "ranch style".
 Clorox reformulated the Hidden Valley Ranch dressing several times to make it more convenient for consumers, including adding buttermilk flavoring to the seasoning, allowing the dressing to be made using much less expensive regular milk.
 In 1983, Clorox developed a non-refrigerated bottled formulation.

 During the 1980s, ranch became a common snack food flavor, starting with Cool Ranch Doritos in 1987.
 Hidden Valley Ranch Wavy Lay's potato chips were introduced in 1994.

+During the 1990s, Hidden Valley had three child-oriented variations of ranch dressing: pizza, nacho cheese, and taco flavors.
 In 1992, ranch surpassed Italian dressing to become the best-selling salad dressing in the United States.

-During the 1990s, Hidden Valley had three child-oriented variations of ranch dressing: pizza, nacho cheese, and taco flavors.

-In 1994, Domino’s first started offering ranch sauce as a condiment with its chicken wings and pizzas, a combination that quickly became popular with customers.
+In 1994, Domino's first started offering ranch sauce as a condiment with its chicken wings and pizzas, a combination that quickly became popular with customers.

+The dressing's limited familiarity and availability outside the United States and Canada contributed to its popularity as a souvenir item among international visitors to these host countries during the 2026 FIFA World Cup, leading the U.S. Transportation Security Administration to post an advisory that standard-size bottles were larger than permitted for carry-on liquids.

+Production

 As of 2002, Clorox subsidiary Hidden Valley Manufacturing Company was producing ranch packets and bottled dressings at two large factories, in Reno, Nevada, and Wheeling, Illinois.

-In 2017, Hidden Valley Ranch Products turned over $450 million.

-Production

-Ranch dressing is produced by many manufacturers, including Hidden Valley, Ken's, Kraft, Litehouse, Marie's, Newman's Own, and Wish-Bone, as well as Heinz in the Middle East.
+In addition to Clorox, several other companies including Ken’s Foods, Kraft Foods, and Wish-Bone also produce ranch dressing.